ayberkuckun/NER-multinerd-english/README.md

 ## How to run the code:
 ### Build the environment
-- This repo is tested with `Python 3.9`.
+This repository is tested with `Python 3.9`.
+To set up the environment, execute the following commands:
 ```
 python3.9 -m venv .venv
 source .venv/bin/activate
 ```

 ### Install the requirements
-- First install PyTorch by following the installation instructions in their [Official website](https://pytorch.org/get-started/locally/).
-This repo is tested with `PyTorch v1.12.1` and `Conda 11.3`.
+- Before proceeding, make sure to install PyTorch by following the installation instructions on their [Official website](https://pytorch.org/get-started/locally/).
+This repository is tested with `PyTorch v1.12.1` and `Conda 11.3`.

-- Later, you can install the specific dependencies of this repo with:
+- Afterward, install the specific dependencies of this repository with:
 ```
 pip install -r requirements.txt
 ```

 ### Set the Configurations
-- Configurations for the experiment are located in the `configs.yaml`.
+- Configuration settings for the experiment are stored in the `configs.yaml` file.

 ### Run the experiment
+Execute the following command to run the experiment:
 ```
 python experiment.py --config_path --log_to_wandb
 ```
-- `--config_path`: Path to user defined configs.
+- `--config_path`: Path to user-defined configurations.

-- `--log_to_wandb` Allows logging the metrics to Weights & Biases.
-If you don't want to log the training and evaluation values to wandb, remove the flag.
+- `--log_to_wandb` Allows logging metrics to Weights & Biases.
+If you prefer not to log training and evaluation values to wandb, you can remove this flag.